Cellist Edward Arron has garnered recognition worldwide for his elegant musicianship, impassioned performances, and

 PHOTO CREDIT: Hak-Soo Kim

-The 2020-21 season marks Mr. Arron’s 13th season as the artistic director and host of the acclaimed Musical Masterworks concert series in Old Lyme, Connecticut.
-He is also the co-artistic director with his wife, pianist Jeewon Park, of the Performing Artists in Residence series at the Clark Art Institute in Williamstown, Massachusetts.
-Mr. Arron tours and records as a member of the renowned Ehnes Quartet, and he appears regularly at the Caramoor International Music Festival, where he has been a resident performer and curator of chamber music concerts for over a quarter of a century.
+Currently he is the co-artistic director with his wife, pianist Jeewon Park, of the Performing Artists in Residence series at the Clark Art Institute in Williamstown, Massachusetts.
+In addition to touring and recording with Ehnes Quartet, Mr. Arron appears regularly at the Caramoor International Music Festival, where he has been a resident performer and curator of chamber music concerts for over a quarter of a century.
 In 2013, he completed a ten-year residency as the artistic director of the Metropolitan Museum Artists in Concert, a chamber music series created in 2003 to celebrate the 50th anniversary of the Museum’s prestigious Concerts and Lectures series.
 In January of 2021, Mr. Arron’s recording of Beethoven’s Complete Works for Cello and Piano with pianist Jeewon Park was released on the Aeolian Classics Record Label.
 The recording received the Samuel Sanders Collaborative Artists Award from the Classical Recording Foundation.

 Edward Arron began playing the cello at age seven in Cincinnati and continued his studies in New York with Peter Wiley.
 He is a graduate of the Juilliard School, where he was a student of Harvey Shapiro.
 In 2016, Mr. Arron joined the faculty at University of Massachusetts, Amherst after having served on the faculty of New York University from 2009 to 2016.